takaram/kofam_scan/README.md

 - `-k`, `--ko-list=FILE`
   - Use `FILE` as a KO list.
 - `--cpu=N`
   - Set the number of `hmmsearch` processes started simultaneously to `N`.
-It defaults to 1 unless it is set in `config.yml`
+It defaults to 1 unless it is set in `config.yml`.
+- `-c FILE`
+  - Use `FILE` as a config file instead of `config.yml` in the same directory as `exec_annotation`.
 - `--tmp-dir=DIR`
   - Use `DIR` as a temporary directory where hmmsearch results are.
 It will be created if not exist.
-It defaults to `./tmp`
+It defaults to `./tmp`.
 - `-f`, `--format=FORMAT`
   - Set the format of the output to `FORMAT`.
 Three formats below are available.
   - `detail`